import torchBasic PyTorch examples about error types

 ╰┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈╯

-Where we can also represent the binary cases (0’s and 1’s) with True
+Where we can also represent the binary cases (0’s and 1’s) with True and False.

 To represent each one, we can create a bool matrix for each.